Conferences

 The 24th Mare Forum Ship Finance Conference will again be held in conjunction with Europort.
 Known for its brizling and dynamic debates the conference targets leading executives and experts from the shipping industry.
 Ship owners, financiers, investors, regulators, charterers and service providers will discuss all important shipping and ship finance themes in a holistic approach and exchange thoughts and visions on finance and investment models for today and the near future.

 The Maritime Technologies Forum (MTF), comprising leading classification societies and flag state administrations, aims to bridge the gap between technology and regulatory progress.
-MTF will share the recommendations from a to-be released MTF report addressing safe maritime decarbonisation in a dedicated seminar on 6 November, from 1000 to 1200 CET, at Europort 2025.
-The report’s lead author will present the findings and key points from the publication followed by a panel discussion with industry leaders.
+MTF will share a to-be released MTF report entitled "Guidelines for conducting qualitative risk assessments for alternative fuelled ships: HAZID and HAZOP” in a dedicated seminar on 6 November, from 10:00 to 13:00 CET, during Europort 2025.
+The report’s lead author will present the findings and key points from the publication followed by two panel discussions with industry leaders.

 Seminar: Wind Assisted Shipping - 'The Blue Glue’